InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!-- Slide 8: Key Message

-Examples of challenges we are working on include:
+Examples of challenges we are working right on include:

 * InnerSource Metrics
 * SCM (Source Code Management)
 * InnerSource Project Assessment and Linting tools

-These are all areas where many people in the working group have tried different things, have different lessons to share, and want to learn from the experience of others who have tried other approaches at other companies.
+These are all challenges where many people in the working group have tried different things, have different lessons to share, and want to learn from the experience of others who have tried other approaches at their own companies.
 -->

 ---